 The poor harvest of 1788 was compounded by the winter that followed, which was the coldest in decades.
 From late November to March, much of northern France suffered constant freezing temperatures, ice and snow.
 Paris reportedly suffered 57 straight days of frost.

-According to contemporary accounts, the bitter winter killed off fruit trees and spoiled stored grain and vegetables; it turned barrels of wine and cider to icy slush and froze rivers hard, rendering mills and machinery inoperable.
+The bitter winter killed off fruit trees and spoiled stored grain and vegetables.
+It turned barrels of wine and cider to icy slush and froze rivers hard, rendering mills and machinery inoperable.

 When the cold snap broke in late January and February 1789, thawing ice and snow caused rivers, streams and canals to swell and burst their banks.
 After weeks of frozen idleness, thousands of French peasants had to contend with flooded fields and granaries, impassable roads and uncrossable waterways.
 Yet for all the misery in the countryside, it was the cities and towns who would feel the worst of the food shortages.

-This cycle of harvest failures, food shortages and price rises pushed Parisian workers to the brink of despair.
-In 1788, an unskilled labourer in Paris would spend around half of his daily wages on bread.
-Now, in the spring of 1789, he was spending between 70 and 90 per cent of his daily earnings for similar amounts.
-Some wages increased slightly but nowhere near enough to match increases in price.
+This price increase pushed Parisian workers to the brink of despair.
+In 1788, an unskilled labourer in Paris spent around half his daily wages on bread.
+Now, in the spring of 1789, he was spending between 70 and 90 percent.
+Some wages did increase slightly but nowhere near enough to match rapid increases in the price of food.

 1. Harvest failures contributed to revolutionary sentiment by leaving the nation short of food crops, which created bread shortages and drove up prices, particularly in France’s towns and cities.